 Since July 2018, Google started to penalized sites without SSL certificates.
-SSL certificates are included and can be installed with one click.
+SSL certificates are free and can be installed with one click.
 After you install the certificate, do not forget to force our visitors to open the site through HTTPS connections.

 Promote Your Message